john-brinnand/analytics-platform-local-dev/README.md

-# Creative Server Local Dev
+# Analytic Platform Local Dev

+# Shamelessly cloned from Brian Murphy's creative-server-local-dev with a thousand thanks.

 ## How do I...